C. K. Scott Moncrieff: Death and after

 Scott Moncrieff died of cancer in 1930, aged 40, at the Calvary Hospital in Rome, leaving the translation of the final volume of the Remembrance to the hands of Sydney Schiff.
 Scott Moncrieff was buried in the Campo Verano, in a small communal ossuary with the remains of those who died in the same month at the same convent.
 (The exact place can be located by doing a search by name and date of death at the gate.)

 The French text of Remembrance was re-edited in later years, in two successive editions, and these additions and revisions have since been incorporated in later English translations.
 Terence Kilmartin revised Scott Moncrieff's translation in 1981 and an additional revision was made by D.J.
 Enright in 1992.
 Some publishers have given Enright's the literally translated title In Search of Lost Time, though Enright retained Scott Moncrieff's titles for the individual volumes.
 In 2013, Yale University Press began to publish a new version of Scott Moncrieff's translation, edited and annotated by William C. Carter, but under the title In Search of Lost Time instead of Scott Moncrieff's preferred title.

 The Society of Authors administers the annual award of a Scott Moncrieff Prize for French Translation.

-Chasing Lost Time: The Life of C K Scott Moncrieff, Soldier, Spy and Translator, by his great-great-niece Jean Findlay, was published in 2014.
+A biography of Scott Moncrieff, Chasing Lost Time: The Life of C K Scott Moncrieff, Soldier, Spy and Translator, written by his great-great-niece Jean Findlay, was published in 2014.